fuzziqersoftware/gctools/README.md

 - Many songs from __The Legend of Zelda: Twilight Princess__ and __Super Mario Galaxy__ don't play or sound terrible.
 Some are recognizable but don't sound like the in-game music.

 Classic Mac OS games that use SoundMusicSys currently fare much better than GameCube and Wii games:
+- __After Dark__ songs play mostly correctly, but some seem to rely on SMOD effects that aren't implemented.
 - __Castles - Siege and Conquest__ songs play correctly.
 - __Creep Night Pinball__ songs play correctly.
 - __DinoPark Tycoon__ songs play correctly.